 - Tiananmen Square is home to several museums and monuments and is the largest public square in the world.

-- The Great Wall of China, one of the greatest wonders of the world, lies to the north of the city should not be missed.
+- The Great Wall of China, one of the greatest wonders of the world, lies to the north of the city and should not be missed.

 - The Summer Palace – a World cultural heritage has the largest imperial gardens in China.

 Foreigners are restricted to high-priced official hotels and the cheapest accommodations are generally out of bounds.
 Budget hotels to the South of Qian Men, and Resorts around the Great Wall are other places to stay in Beijing.
-Some of the other accommodation options that you can resort to include Double Happiness Courtyard Hotel, Red Wall Garden Hotel, The Opposite House, to name a few.
+Some of the other accommodation options that you can resort to include Double Happiness Courtyard Hotel, Red Wall Garden Hotel, and The Opposite House, to name a few.

 Reference Links :

 - Beijing Geography (about.com)

 - 10 must-see places in Beijing (Beijing etours Website)